I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_deinterlaceblt.md

 If a frame rate conversion is requested, the <b>rtTarget</b> time can be different from any of the <b>rtStart</b> times of the reference samples.

-`Size`

-Specifies the size of this structure in bytes.

-`Source`

-An array of <a href="..\dxva\ns-dxva-_dxva_videosample.md">DXVA_VideoSample</a> structures that specify the reference input samples needed for this deinterlacing or frame-rate conversion operation.
+`DstRect`

+Specifies a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that describes the upper left and lower right points of a rectangle on the destination surface.
+These points define the area in which the bit-block transfer should occur and its position on the destination surface.

 `SrcRect`

 Specifies a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that describes the upper left and lower right points of a rectangle on the source surface.
 These points define the area of the source data for the bit-block transfer and its position on the source surface.

+`NumSourceSurfaces`

+Specifies the number of valid surfaces passed in the <b>Source</b> array.

+`Alpha`

+Specifies the transparency of the output image as it is written to the destination surface.
+A value of  0.0F indicates transparent.
+A value of 1.0F indicates opaque.

+`Source`

+An array of <a href="..\dxva\ns-dxva-_dxva_videosample.md">DXVA_VideoSample</a> structures that specify the reference input samples needed for this deinterlacing or frame-rate conversion operation.

 ## Remarks
 When creating a single frame from one field in a sample, as defined in the <a href="..\dxva\ns-dxva-_dxva_videosample.md">DXVA_VideoSample</a> structure, <b>rtTarget</b> should be the starting display time for that field.
 If you have two fields in one sample and want to deinterlace both, <a href="https://msdn.microsoft.com/0aa68d0c-8c2b-41fe-9e46-a41b157fbd98">DeinterlaceBlt</a> will be called twice.
 The first time <i>DeinterlaceBlt</i> is called, <b>rtTarget</b> will be the starting display time.
 The second time <i>DeinterlaceBlt</i> is called, <b>rtTarget</b> will be the midpoint between the starting display time and the ending display time.
 In other words, for the first call, <b>rtTarget</b> = <b>rtStart</b>.
 For the second call, <b>rtTarget</b> = (<b>rtStart</b> + <b>rtEnd</b>) / 2.